cwshugg/dimrod/docs/services/gearhead.md

 ### `MaintenanceLogEntry`

 Represents a single maintenance log entry.
 Entry IDs are SHA-256 hashes generated from vehicle_id, task_id, trigger_key, status value, and timestamp.
+When `trigger_key` is `None` (ad-hoc entries), an empty string is used in the hash computation.

 | Field | Type | Required | Default | Description |
 |-------|------|----------|---------|-------------|